casper-network/docs-archive/dapp/getting-started.md

         └── standard_payment.wasm
 ```

-Once you Run the test, you will see the test compiling and running the test with the following test results.
+Once you Run the test, you will see the test compiling and running the test with the test results `success` or `failure`.

+To debug your contract, view the output where you can see the errors

-To debug, you can view our section of this guide about [Debugging contracts](....)
+For more detail, see our section of this guide about [Debugging contracts](debugging-contracts.md)

 Note: The tests project will auto-build the contract, but not vice-versa.